Skip to main content

 Virginia Native Landscaping Rebates

-VCAP is Virginia's most powerful residential program — up to 80% cost-share ($7,000 max) for rain gardens and native landscaping throughout the Chesapeake Bay Watershed.
+VCAP is Virginia's most powerful residential program, with up to 80% cost-share ($7,000 max) for rain gardens and native landscaping throughout the Chesapeake Bay Watershed.
 Arlington adds ongoing stormwater bill credits.
 Contact your local SWCD to apply; Richmond-area residents use Chesterfield or Henrico SWCD.

 The quick version